Visnes/windows-reinstall-guide/after.md

    Enable-WindowsOptionalFeature -Online -FeatureName "Containers-DisposableClientVM" -All
    ```

+## Turn off ACM
+Windows has a feature that screws with the color of your monitor.
+Turn that shit off

+- Settings → System → Display → Color management → If **"Automatically manage color for apps"** is on, turn it off!

 ## Windows 11 Pro N
 If you installed this version of Windows 11 and want to install the Media Features now or later on

 Settings → Apps → Optional features → Select View features → Install the Media Feature Pack

+## Change location of Windows folders

+If you use Dropbox, you can create a folder in your Dropbox called Windows and then move the different Windows folders like Documents, Music, Pictures etc. to that folder.
+Which makes it easier to both back up, and get back up and running.
+You can also drop backing up with OneDrive if you use this method.

+- Right click Documents → Location → Move... → Select where to move it

+For example the location would be **"D:\Dropbox\Windows\Documents"** instead of **"C:\Users\<user>\Documents"**

+The folders you can move are (default location is C:\Users\<user>\):
+→ Contacts
+→ Desktop (If you keep stuff on the Desktop, I wouldn't add it to Dropbox)
+→ Documents
+→ Downloads (I wouldn't add this to Dropbox)
+→ Favorites
+→ Links
+→ Music
+→ Pictures
+→ Saved Games
+→ Searches
+→ Videos

+## Update Windows completely
+Just get it over with: Settings → Windows Update → Check for updates

+After you've rebooted, do this again untill you can't update no more!
+Then move on.

 **[Next up, package managers! →](package-managers.md)**